sumitsingh4411/customer-list/README.md

 #  how to run this in your local machine

-step 1: download this project in zip file. step 2: extract and open with any editor step 3: go to customer-list folder step 4: run "npm install" your computer should have nodejs install step 5 : run "npm start" it will run in your local machine
+step 1: download this project in zip file.\
+step 2: extract and open with any editor.\
+step 3: go to customer-list folder.\
+step 4: run "npm install" your computer should have nodejs install.\
+step 5 : run "npm start" it will run in your local machine.\